Brian Kelly (rugby league): 2019

 Kelly made a total of 23 appearances for the Gold Coast in the 2019 NRL season as the club endured a horror year on and off the field.
 During the halfway mark of the season, head coach Garth Brennan was sacked by the club after a string of poor results.
 The Gold Coast managed to win only 4 games for the entire season and finished last claiming the Wooden Spoon.

 2020

 During the 2020 COVID-19 pandemic and under new NRL biosecurity measures Kelly refused to vaccinate against the flu.
 He was stood down from the Titans after the Queensland Government stood by the flu vaccination measures previously agreed to by the NRL that 100% of players would be vaccinated prior to the competition restarting.
 He was given a last minute reprieve from suspension after agreeing to vaccinate.

 2021

 Kelly played 21 games for the Gold Coast in the 2021 NRL season including the club's elimination final loss to the Sydney Roosters.

 2022

 In round 24 of the 2022 NRL season, Kelly was sent off for a dangerous tackle in the Gold Coast's 36-26 spoon bowl match victory over Newcastle.

 Kelly played a total of 17 games for the Gold Coast in the 2022 season scoring seven tries as the club finished 13th on the table.

+2023

+Kelly played a total of 21 matches for the Gold Coast in the 2023 NRL season and scored six tries as the club finished 14th on the table.

+2024

+In round 6 of the 2024 NRL season, Kelly who was not a noted kicker, converted a goal from the side line to take the Gold Coast's match against Canberra into golden point extra-time.
+The Gold Coast would go on to lose the match 21-20 which left the club winless to start the year.

+Kelly played 23 games for the Gold Coast throughout the 2024 NRL season as the club finished 14th on the table.

+2025

+Kelly played 21 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th on the table.